Locality, Quantum Fluctuations, and Scrambling: Introduction

 With this new point of view, our second contribution is to push our numerical matrix product operator simulations of operator growth in a local Hamiltonian Ising system to include $200$ spins in the wavefront and up to time $250$ in units of the nearest neighbor Ising coupling.
 By directly analyzing the way contours of constant $C$ deviate in space-time, we find that the broadening exponent indeed converges to $p=1$ in the large space-time limit.
 Therefore we conclude that diffusive broadening of the wavefront is generic for one-dimensional chaotic systems.

 In more detail, our analysis of the BCC proceeds by focusing on operator dynamics, suitably averaged over the random couplings in the Hamiltonian.
 Any operator may be expanded in a complete basis of operators, with the expansion coefficients called operator amplitudes and with the square of the amplitudes forming a probability distribution, the operator probability distribution.
+This procedure is completely analogous to expanding a time evolving wavefunction in a complete basis of states.
 The starting point of the analysis is the derivation of an equation of motion for the circuit-averaged operator probability distribution of a Heisenberg operator.
-The effect of averaging over the couplings in the quantum Hamiltonian is to give a closed stochastic equation for the operator probability distribution; in essence, the operator amplitudes evolve via unitary time evolution for each choice of couplings, and the averaging dephases this dynamics to yield a master equation for the operator probability distribution.
+The effect of averaging over the couplings in the quantum Hamiltonian is to give a closed stochastic equation for the operator probability distribution; physically, the operator amplitudes evolve via unitary time evolution for each choice of couplings, and the averaging dephases this dynamics to yield a master equation for the operator probability distribution.
 One point should be emphasized: The randomness of the couplings in the Hamiltonian, which we sometimes call ``disorder'', is physically distinct from the quantum randomness manifested in the operator probability distribution.
 The latter will, in a certain limit, be instantiated as a random process which we call ``noise''.
 One of the key assertions of this paper is that the disorder average is a technical convenience while the noise average contains essential physics of quantum fluctuations.